togaritogarikun/setting/README.md

 ## Description
-Contents installed using this shell script are as follows:
+Packages installed using this shell script are as follows:
 - mac preference
 - command line tools for xcode
 - homebrew